youtube/cobalt/cobalt/site/docs/reference/starboard/modules/15/socket_waiter.md

 The return value indicates the reason that the socket waiter exited.
 This function should only be called on the thread that waits on this waiter.

-`duration`: The minimum amount of time after which the socket waiter should exit if it is not woken up before then.
+`duration`: The minimum amount of time in microseconds after which the socket waiter should exit if it is not woken up before then.
 As with SbThreadSleep() (see thread.h), this function may wait longer than `duration`, such as if the timeout expires while a callback is being fired.

 #### Declaration

 ```
-SbSocketWaiterResult SbSocketWaiterWaitTimed(SbSocketWaiter waiter, SbTime duration)
+SbSocketWaiterResult SbSocketWaiterWaitTimed(SbSocketWaiter waiter, int64_t duration)
 ```

 ### SbSocketWaiterWakeUp